 After creating a Girl Guide Winter Adventure with me and Iceland Traveller in 2011, Yvonne succumbed to the Iceland bug and joined the team in January 2016.
 With first-hand experience of international travel for children and young adults, she works with schools and other youth groups to ensure that they have the adventure of a lifetime, taking care that the individual needs of all members of the party are fully met.

 Glyn is my husband and fellow director of Iceland Traveller.
-He’s travelled in Iceland regularly, and has obligingly lived with my transition for teaching to tourism.
+He’s travelled in Iceland regularly, and has obligingly lived with my transition from teaching to tourism.
 Although we didn’t ever expect to be in the same profession, he is now a qualified Blue Badge tour guide and drives and guides throughout the UK having the same quirky curiosity for England that I have for Iceland.
 Glyn’s recently become very interested in the secrets of Devon and Cornwall, but is equally sharing the delights of Wales, the Lake District or Scotland with his guests.
 For journeys between the USA and Europe, we are a one stop shop for a holiday that includes Iceland and the UK.
 For more about his sight-seeing and special interest tours visit his website Jolly Good Tours.

 Anne joined me in 2013 using her previous BBC skills to research and develop the resources we need to keep up to date with life in Iceland.
 Whether it’s a new hotel, the dates for a festival or information about when it’s best to spot a whale, we rely on Anne to keep us informed.